Lucas-Gruber/cheat-sheets/apps/checkmk.md

 ### Backup/Restore with OMD
 #### Creating a Backup
-*Note: Checkmk also offers the possibility of performing backups and restores without using the command line, via the [#Backup/Restore with GUI)
+*Note: Checkmk also offers the possibility of performing backups and restores without using the command line, via the [GUI](#Backup/Restore with GUI).*

 ## Backup/Restore with GUI